 - Substitution (choosing the least-toxic means to achieve necessary (not necessarily all) goals)

-- Evidence-based decision-making with data before registration, with systematic review using ongoing information collection
+- Evidence-based decision-making with data before registration of chemicals and technologies, with systematic review and ongoing information collection

-- Scientific infrastructure and sufficient ongoing Canadian data collection to test whether the assumption of “no harm” or “acceptable risk” at time of approvals, are borne out in reality
+- Scientific infrastructure and sufficient ongoing Canadian data collection to test whether the assumptions of “no harm” or “acceptable risk” at time of approvals, are borne out in reality

 - Transparent, publicly accessible data and regular re-review of all aspects, including essentiality and substitution